Accounting Cost-Volume-Profit Analysis

 Contribution per Unit

-Recall that contribution contributes towards (covers) fixed costs.
-Based on this, the above equation can also be read as "How many units do we need to sell to cover all fixed costs and have zero profit?"
+Recall that contribution contributes toward (covers) fixed costs.
+Based on this, the equation above can also be read as "How many units do we need to sell to cover all fixed costs and have zero profit?"

 To calculate the break-even point in dollars, we will use a similar formula, but will now apply the contribution margin ratio: